2 Russian news sites, legal aid group, close under pressure

 Lawyer Anastasia Burakova, who worked with Pravozashchita Otkrytki, told the Dozhd TV channel “there was no other option” for the group but to shut down.

 Independent media, journalists, opposition supporters and human rights activists in Russia have faced increased pressure ahead of the Sept.
-19 vote, which is widely seen as an important part of Putin’s efforts to cement his rule before the 2024 presidential election.
+19 vote, which is widely seen as an important part of Putin’s efforts to cement his rule before the next presidential election in 2024.

 The 68-year-old Russian leader, who has been in power for more than two decades, pushed through constitutional changes last year that would potentially allow him to hold onto power until 2036.